Wesley1808/ServerCore/README.md

 #### More configurable mobspawning

-Allows you to modify the spawnrate and mobcaps of each individual spawngroup.
+Allows you to modify the spawnrate and vanilla mobcaps of each individual spawngroup.
 It also provides optional functionality to force mobcaps to apply to zombie reinforcements, spawners and nether portal randomticks.

 ___